isomerpages/moe-canberrapri/_quick-links/For Parents/School Library.md

 description: ""
 third_nav_title: For Parents
 ---
 The school library plays a pivotal role in supporting the school’s needs and enhancing the learning environment to encourage pupils to become lifelong learners.
-Diving into the books and taking part in the various school library activities, the pupils are provided with opportunities to discover a wealth of knowledge, allowing them to be connected to the world and be inspired by it.
+Diving into the books and taking part in the various school library activities, pupils are provided with opportunities to discover a wealth of knowledge, allowing them to be connected to the world and be inspired by it.
 The school library aims to <br>
 * inculcate good reading habits and drive a whole-school approach to building a vibrant reading culture across subject areas<br>
 * nurture 21st century competencies and enhance pupils’ development in information and digital literacy skills<br>